Timothy Beach Resort, St Kitts

 Food and Drink at Timothy Beach

 Breakfast is served in the resort’s Sunset Cafe restaurant which is the perfect spot with fabulous views over the clear blue ocean.
 I’d have a big plate of fresh fruit each morning because I knew I’d be eating big-time during the day but a continental breakfast was also available.
 I could have quite happily sat in the cafe all day just soaking up that view.
 Evenings see things liven up with cocktails and a ‘West Indian meets international’ style of cuisine.
 There’s live music and a West Indian buffet one night a week.
-Of course when you fancy a change there are plenty of fabulous restaurants on the island to check out.
+Of course when you fancy a change there are plenty of excellent restaurants on the island to check out.

 What to do at Timothy Beach